-The colder months have officially arrived to Madrid.
-We will be entering winter before you know it, but it’s no time to start hibernating!
-The best way to beat the cold-weather blues is to stay active!
-Joining a pool is a great way to do that here in Madrid.
-Instead of spending insane hours on the treadmill or elliptical, why not opt for a change of scenery and hop in the water this winter?
+Want to stay in shape but you’re tired of hitting the gym for the same old workouts?
+Joining a pool is a great way to mix up the way you exercise!
+Instead of spending insane hours on the treadmill or elliptical, why not opt for a change of scenery and hop in the water.
 Swimming is an incredible way to stay in shape.
 You’ll find yourself strengthening new muscle groups you didn’t know you could, all while getting great cardio fitness, without the stress or impact on your joints that running brings.
-If you’re reading this in the winter, then the rooftop pools, outdoor recreational pools, and natural outdoor water pools of the summer are probably closed (if you’re reading this in the summer, then be sure to check out those links!), but there are tons of great, indoor heated pools that are at your disposal to stay in great shape this winter.
+If you’re reading this in the winter, then the rooftop pools, outdoor recreational pools, and natural outdoor water pools of the summer are probably closed (if you’re reading this in the summer, then be sure to check out those links!), but there are tons of great, indoor heated pools that are at your disposal to stay in great shape.
 Here are a few suggestions of our favorites.

 Centro Deportivo Municipal Escuelas de San Antón